Hunger: Efforts after World War II

 While there had been increasing attention to hunger relief from the late 19th century, Dr David Grigg has summarised that prior to the end of World War II, world hunger still received relatively little academic or political attention; whereas after 1945 there was an explosion of interest in the topic.

 After World War II, a new international politico-economic order came into being, which was later described as Embedded liberalism.
 For at least the first decade after the war, the United States, then by far the period's most dominant national actor, was strongly supportive of efforts to tackle world hunger and to promote international development.
-It heavily funded the United Nation's development programmes, and later the efforts of other multilateral organizations like the International Monetary Fund (IMF) and the World Bank (WB).
+It heavily funded the United Nations' development programmes, and later the efforts of other multilateral organizations like the International Monetary Fund (IMF) and the World Bank (WB).

 The newly established United Nations became a leading player in co-ordinating the global fight against hunger.
 The UN has three agencies that work to promote food security and agricultural development: the Food and Agriculture Organization (FAO), the World Food Programme (WFP) and the International Fund for Agricultural Development (IFAD).
 FAO is the world's agricultural knowledge agency, providing policy and technical assistance to developing countries to promote food security, nutrition and sustainable agricultural production, particularly in rural areas.
 WFP's key mission is to deliver food into the hands of the hungry poor.
 The agency steps in during emergencies and uses food to aid recovery after emergencies.
 Its longer term approaches to hunger helps the transition from recovery to development.
 IFAD, with its knowledge of rural poverty and exclusive focus on poor rural people, designs and implements programmes to help those people access the assets, services and opportunities they need to overcome poverty.

 Following successful post WWII reconstruction of Germany and Japan, the IMF and WB began to turn their attention to the developing world.
 A great many civil society actors were also active in trying to combat hunger, especially after the late 1970s when global media began to bring the plight of starving people in places like Ethiopia to wider attention.
 Most significant of all, especially in the late 1960s and 70s, the Green revolution helped improved agricultural technology propagate throughout the world.

-The United States began to change its approach to the problem of world hunger from about the mid 1950s.
+The United States began to change its approach to the problem of world hunger from about the mid-1950s.
 Influential members of the administration became less enthusiastic about methods they saw as promoting an over reliance on the state, as they feared that might assist the spread of communism.
 By the 1980s, the previous consensus in favour of moderate government intervention had been displaced across the western world.
 The IMF and World Bank in particular began to promote market-based solutions.
 In cases where countries became dependent on the IMF, they sometimes forced national governments to prioritize debt repayments and sharply cut public services.
 This sometimes had a negative effect on efforts to combat hunger.